telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 ![Selecting the FilteringDropDown from the Assets tab](images/RadGridView_Styles_and_Templates_Styling_FilteringControl_1.png)

-You can then double click or draw to place a dummy control of the selected type on the scene.
+You can then double-click or draw to place a dummy control of the selected type on the scene. <Comment: I am not familiar with using scene in this context.
+Do you mean screen?
+Note that if you change it, you also use scene later in this help article, so change it later as well.>

 #### __Figure 3: The dummy FilteringDropDown__